 How to see Paris from the river: Take the Batobus.
 You buy a ticket that is good for the whole day and can get on and off at any of the stops.
 This is more fun than taking a regular river tour, where you are stuck on the boat until the end.
 And you can get off to have a decent lunch wherever you like.

 Where to buy anything you forgot to bring: Monoprix has stores throughout the city, including some all-food stores called Monop’.
 We’ve bought clothing, food, gifts, toiletries, extra suitcases… you name it, there.
 It’s inexpensive, and a fun place to browse.
-The better the neighbourhood, the more interesting the range of merchandise.
 Another favourite is the BHV (Bazar de l’Hotel de Ville) on the rue de Rivoli, near the Hotel de Ville (City Hall).
 The kitchenwares department is heaven for foodies, Norman loves the basement hardware section, and the stationery department offers gifts galore.

 Where to get an inexpensive and good lunch: Many of the museums have really good cafeterias, located in some great spaces, often with superb views.
-The Palais de Tokyo, the Petit Palais, the Cité de l’Architecture et Patrimoine are all good places to get lunch, and in many cases, you don’t have to pay the museum admission to eat there.
+The Palais de Tokyo, the Petit Palais, and the Cité de l’Architecture et Patrimoine are all good places to get lunch, and you don’t have to pay the museum admission to eat there.

 Another type of inexpensive lunch: Buy food at a market and make a picnic in the nearest park.
-A handy guide called Markets of Paris by Dixon and Ruthanne Long offers details on which open-air markets are open when, and what you will find when you get there.
+A handy guide called Markets of Paris by Dixon and Ruthanne Long (now into a second edition) offers details on which open-air markets are open when, and what you will find when you get there.
 A baguette, some cold meat, cheese, fruit, and a half-bottle of rosé makes a splendid picnic lunch on the banks of the Seine or in a city park.

 Where to pick up bargains: The flea market at the Porte de Vanves in the southern part of the city is a relaxed and informal market open Saturday and Sunday mornings.
 Not everything is super cheap, but bargains are there if you look.
 It’s like wandering through the attic of a French grandmother who has never thrown anything away since the turn of the last century.
 We’ve bought silver, glassware, old Metro signs, Ricard water jugs like those in retro cafés, and so forth.
 Vanves is smaller and more accessible than the huge market to the north of the city (Clignancourt) and the neighbourhood is nicer.
 When you are finished, you can ride on the ultra-modern tram through some very pretty parts of the city, past the Cité Universitaire and the Parc Montsouris.

 Where to hop on a bike: Anywhere, with Velib’.
 It’s a two-step process.
 First, you buy a subscription, which can be for a single day.
 Then, you use your subscription number to actually rent the bike.
 You have to have a credit card with a chip and a 4-digit PIN to make the system work.
 There are bike paths throughout the city (click here for a downloadable map).
-If you have access to a computer, go on the Velib’ site to find out which nearby stations have bikes available.
-If you would like to join a bike tour, which means you don’t have to worry about picking the route and will be shown some interesting parts of the city you might not find for yourself, we recommend Paris à Velo, c’est sympa.
+Go to the Velib’ site to find out which nearby stations have bikes available.

-How to check the weather forecast: If you have access to a computer, go to the Paris Meteo site.
-The forecasts are remarkably accurate.
+How to check the weather forecast: The Paris Metéo site forecasts are remarkably accurate.

-How to find what’s on at museums, theatres and galleries: Go to a newsstand and ask for Pariscope.
+How to find what’s on at museums, theatres and galleries: Go to a newsstand and ask for l’Officiel des Spectacles.
 It is in French, but it is a mine of information on opening times and prices.
 (Note that “tlj sf lundi” means open every day except Monday.)

 Where to watch the world go by: The cafés on the big boulevards and in the tourist areas are often overpriced and the food is nothing special.
 The more out-of-the-way areas and smaller streets are usually a better bet, and the people you will be watching won’t all be other tourists.

 What to do if you feel unwell: Go to a pharmacie.
-They are indicated by a green cross, usually an illuminated one.
+They are indicated by an illuminated green cross.
 The larger pharmacies in the central areas should have someone who speaks some English.
-Pharmacists will not only suggest helpful medications for whatever ails you, but if they think that you might need a doctor’s help, they can suggest one who will see you fairly quickly by appointment (better than trying your luck at a hospital) or give you the address of the nearest S.O.S.
+Pharmacists will not only suggest helpful medications for whatever ails you, but if they think that you might need a doctor’s help, they can often suggest one who will see you fairly quickly by appointment (better than trying your luck at a hospital emergency ward) or give you the address of the nearest S.O.S.
 Médecins (a walk-in clinic).